How To Remove Pet Odour From Carpet?

 Make sure you also brush your pet regularly – it’s amazing how much of an effect a well-groomed pet can have on your carpets.

-What gets rid of pet odour (and any other odours for that matter) in the short term?
+What gets rid of urine smells and other pet odours in the short term?
 Choosing a great smelling air freshener is a cost-effective way to get rid of pet smell in your home.
 Put air fresheners in the worst effected rooms.
 Whether you want a blast of citrus or wafts of peppermint, the choice of air freshener is entirely up to you.
 Whenever there’s a nasty smell in the house, fix it with a fresh, new smell.
 Be warned though – an air freshener is only a temporary fix to get rid of pet smell, and isn’t a substitute for regular cleaning and vacuuming.

 If your pets are particularly messy, you might want to do it a bit more often.
 Seeing the difference in a carpet before and after steam cleaning will amaze you, and will make you want it that clean all the time – just make sure you keep any unwashed pets away!